tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/visual-search-sdk-c-sharp.md

 ms.topic: quickstart
 ms.date: 05/15/2019
 ms.author: aahi
-ms.openlocfilehash: 2c98484eca027d20fbbe72ffb333a3e281e6f46b
+ms.openlocfilehash: 3db40f999770823052f07a328d3d8dc8c01ce345
-ms.sourcegitcommit: fa45c2bcd1b32bc8dd54a5dc8bc206d2fe23d5fb
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 07/12/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67849892"
+ms.locfileid: "74383577"
 ---
-# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-c"></a>Gyors útmutató: A Bing Visual Search SDK használatával kép elemzések lekéréseC#
+# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-c"></a>Quickstart: Get image insights using the Bing Visual Search SDK for C#

-Ez a rövid útmutató segítségével megkezdéséhez hasznos képadatok lekérése a Bing Visual Search szolgáltatás használata a C# SDK-t.
-Míg a Bing Visual Search REST API-val kompatibilis szinte bármelyik programozási nyelvével, az SDK biztosít egy egyszerű módja annak, hogy a szolgáltatás integrálása az alkalmazásokba.
-Ez a minta forráskódja találhatók [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingVisualSearch).
+Use this quickstart to begin getting image insights from the Bing Visual Search service, using the C# SDK.
+While Bing Visual Search has a REST API compatible with most programming languages, the SDK provides an easy way to integrate the service into your applications.
+The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingVisualSearch).

 ## <a name="prerequisites"></a>Előfeltételek

 * [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 * Linux/MacOS rendszer esetében az alkalmazás a [Monóval](https://www.mono-project.com/) futtatható.
-* A vizuális keresésre NuGet csomagot.
+* The NuGet Visual Search package.
     - A Visual Studio Megoldáskezelőjében kattintson a jobb gombbal a projektre, és válassza a `Manage NuGet Packages` lehetőséget a menüből.
 Telepítse az `Microsoft.Azure.CognitiveServices.Search.VisualSearch` csomagot.
-A NuGet-csomagokat is telepíti a következő:
+Installing the NuGet packages also installs the following:
         - Microsoft.Rest.ClientRuntime
         - Microsoft.Rest.ClientRuntime.Azure
         - Newtonsoft.Json